NeuralEnsemble/pype9/doc/source/installation.rst

    $ pip3 install pype9

-Please see `the notes on how Homebrew handles MacOS's built in Python and multiple Python installations
-<https://docs.brew.sh/Homebrew-and-Python.html>`, to ensure that you
-use the same installation for Neuron_, NEST_ and Pype9, taking special note of the sections on bottling if not using MPI or Python 3.
+Please see `the notes on how Homebrew handles MacOS's built in Python and multiple Python installations`, to ensure that you use the same installation for Neuron_, NEST_ and Pype9, taking special note of the sections on bottling if not using MPI or Python 3.